This guide walks you through setting up Chamber for your organization, from signup to submitting your first workload.

 # Get your cluster token from the Chamber dashboard

-# Navigate to Settings > Cluster Tokens > Create Token
+# Navigate to Settings > Security > API Tokens -> New Token

 # Install the agent